 Note that many of these waivers have been or will be in 2015 or later "carved into" Medicaid managed care, so that managed care plans will be required to provide the waiver services to members who qualify.
 Advocates are raising concerns that plans lack the expertise and resources to provide these niche services to vulnerable members.

-As in "community Medicaid," there is no penalty on transferring assets for this program -- See GIS 07 MA/018 (elimination of transfer penalty in all waiver programs)
+GIS 07 MA/018 (elimination of transfer penalty in all waiver programs)1.

 ***NOTE: Individuals who have Medicaid do not need to be enrolled in the HCBS Waiver in order to receive OPWDD services, however OPWDD does need to determine them “eligible” for OPWDD services.
 The eligibility review process starts at one of OPWDD’s five Developmental Disability Regional Offices (DDROs).
 Each DDRO provides services to a specific county or group of counties.
 Certain documents, including reports from assessments conducted by qualified practitioners to support a qualifying diagnosis of “developmental disability,” must be submitted to the DDRO to receive an eligibility determination, and an individual must be given notice and appeal rights.